 Pursuant to Commissioner's Regulation, Section 155.17 (c) (3), this plan was made available for public comment 30 days prior to its adoption.
-The plan was formally adopted by the Board of Education at its regular meeting on August 23rd.
+The district-wide plan may be adopted by the School Board only after at least one public hearing that provides for the participation of school personnel, parents, students and any other interested parties.
+The plan was formally adopted by the Board of Education at its regular meeting on September 11th.